Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/session.rst

         if done == True:​
             break

-**Running the training session**
+**Running the session**

-In order to execute a training session, carry out the following steps:
+In order to execute a session, carry out the following steps:

 1. Navigate to "[Install directory]\\PRIMAITE\\PRIMAITE\\”
 2. Start a console window (type “CMD” in path window, or start a console window first and navigate to “[Install Directory]\\PRIMAITE\\PRIMAITE\\”)
 3. Type “python main.py”
-4. Training will start with an output indicating the current episode, and average reward value for the episode
+4. The session will start with an output indicating the current episode, and average reward value for the episode